crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_pfsense.md

 # pkg add -f <link to pfSense-pkg-crowdsec>
 ```

+The direct links are for the most popular Community Edition of pfSense, architecture amd64.
+If you run on ARM or a different base version
+of FreeBSD, you will find .tar files in the release assets containing the packages for the possible platforms.

 ## Configuration

 Once the package and its dependencies are installed, go to `Service/CrowdSec`.
 The options *Remediation Component*,